crunchysoul/portfolio-1/README.md

 # <a id="Optimisation"></a>Optimisation

 + Optimized images using [Optimizilla](http://www.optimizilla.com)
-I wanted to improve the page load of my images and discovered this website.
+I wanted to improve the load time of my images and discovered this website in the process.
 It dramatically reduced my main background image from 3.1 megabytes to 306 kilobytes.
 It also effectively reduced the size of my profile photo from 1 megabyte to 309 kilobytes.

 + Optimized CSS and JavaScript using [Minify](https://www.npmjs.com/package/minifier)
 Like my images, I needed to improve the page load by minifying my CSS and JavaScript files.
 Minify allowed me to do this easily: